By MOHAMMAD NASIRI, NASSER KARIMI and JON GAMBRELL

-The crash left a wide field of field of debris scattered across farmland, the dead lying among shattered pieces of the aircraft.
+The crash left a wide field of debris scattered across farmland, the dead lying among pieces of the shattered aircraft.
 Their possessions, including a child’s cartoon-covered electric toothbrush, a stuffed animal, luggage and electronics, stretched everywhere.

 Rescuers in masks shouted over the noise of hovering helicopters.
 They quickly realized there would be no survivors.

 The Aviation Safety Network said there have been eight fatal crashes involving the Boeing 737-800 out of nearly 5,000 built.
-A FlyDubai crash in Russia in 2016 that killed 62 people and an Air India Express disaster in India in 2010 that left more than 150 dead.
+A FlyDubai crash in Russia in 2016 killed 62 people, and an Air India Express disaster in India in 2010 left more than 150 dead.

 The 737-800s have been the subject of inspections and repairs since last year, after airlines started reporting cracks in a part that keeps the wings attached to the fuselage.

-While the cause of the crash remained unknown, the disaster could further damage Boeing’s reputation, which has been battered by furor over two deadly crashes involving the new Boeing 737 Max, which has been grounded for nearly 10 months.
+While the cause of the tragedy remained unknown, the disaster could further damage Boeing’s reputation, which has been battered by furor over two deadly crashes involving the new Boeing 737 Max, which has been grounded for nearly 10 months.

 Boeing extended condolences to the victims’ families and said it stands ready to assist.
 Boeing, like other airline manufacturers, typically helps in crash investigations.
-But that effort could be thwarted in this case by the U.S. sanctions imposed against Iran since Trump withdrew the United States from the 2015 nuclear deal with Iran.
+But that effort could be thwarted in this case by the U.S. sanctions imposed against Iran since Trump withdrew the United States from the 2015 nuclear deal.

 Karimi reported from Tehran, Iran, and Gambrell from Dubai, United Arab Emirates.
 Associated Press writers Adam Schreck in Bangkok; Mehdi Fattahi in Tehran; Daria Litvinova in Moscow, Inna Varenytsia and Dmytro Vlasov in Kyiv, Ukraine; Carlo Piovano in London and Rob Gilles in Toronto contributed to this report.